tkeskita/unstructured_grids/README.md

 ## Development Ideas for Future

-- Add integrity checks for selected UG data.
-E.g. calculate volume of cells (should not be zero), maybe check for intersections, calculate sum of face area weighed normals for cells (should be zero) etc.

 - Split Cells (Edge Division) (e.g. hexahedral cell is split to 8 cells, tetrahedral cell is split into 4 cells)